Coach FAQ

 How do I schedule my practices and what should I do if the schedule changes?

 It is up to each school to determine their schedule, as long as it includes two writing sessions, two soccer sessions, and one game day each week.
 At the beginning of the season you will let DC SCORES know your schedule on your Team Planning Sheet.
-If you need to change your schedule, please let DC SCORES know by emailing support@dcscores.org.
+If you need to change your schedule, please let your site manager know.
 It’s helpful for us to know when you’re meeting so that we can drop off equipment or come by to help out.

 What training does DC SCORES provide?

-DC SCORES provides four in-person trainings each year.
+DC SCORES provides two in-person trainings each year and multiple virtual training opportunities.
 These are mandatory for all coaches, and are a great opportunity to meet other coaches, learn about DC SCORES programming, and get tips on the curriculum.
-We’re also available to support you and help with anything you need during the season, just contact support@dcscores.org.
+We’re also available to support you and help with anything you need during the season, just contact your site manager or support@dcscores.org.
 We can provide you with extra resources or connect you with others depending on your needs.

 How do I create a strong team culture?

-DC SCORES’ three core values, teamwork, leadership, and commitment, are a great way to enforce good behavior, responsibility, and team culture.
+DC SCORES’ three core values of teamwork, leadership, and commitment are a great way to enforce good behavior, responsibility, and team culture.
 We’ve developed some structured ways to teach and celebrate these throughout a three month season.
 We especially emphasize setting team expectations at the beginning of the season and rewarding students with extra playing time or other leadership roles.
 Please get in touch if you’d like to discuss a particular behavior issue.

 What should we do with equipment and uniforms at the end of the season?